kjossendal/popl-takehome/README.md

 ## Side Note

-Keep it simple 🙂 We'll chat more in depth during our video call if you have any questions, feel free to reach out to us.
+Keep it simple 🙂 We'll chat more in depth during our pair programming session.
+If you have any questions, feel free to reach out to us.